itenium-be/slack-meme-poster/README.md

 Random Slack Meme
 =================

+Node v20.

-Cron job to post a randomly selected meme (any picture really) to Slack through their webhook.
+Cron job to post a randomly selected meme (any picture really) to a messaging app.
 Images are moved to `already-sent` to avoid duplicate posting.
 `halverneus/static-file-server` is used to publicly share the `memes` folder for Slack to download.

+Supported: Slack, Discord.

 ```sh